 The Program will include a greater emphasis on practical tasks that will be relevant to the students' clinical practice as an intern.
-Workplace-based assessments in Year 4 will include writing a patient admission summary, a discharge summary, referral for specialist consultation, and a patient transfer/handover of care form.
+WBAs in Year 4 will include writing a patient admission summary, a discharge summary, referral for specialist consultation, and a patient transfer/handover of care form.